 Research projects take you to places that you have never been before.

-By the end of the spring semester of their sophomore year, students must submit a completed Project Approval Form to the Undergraduate Programs Coordinator.
+While students are encouraged to reach out to faculty earlier in the program, by the end of the Fall semester of their Junior year they must submit a completed Project Approval Form to the Undergraduate Programs Coordinator.

 In order to graduate with honors, students must complete an Application for Graduation Honors to ensure that they have met all the honors program requirements.